Geoff Barton

 Teacher resources:

 Free resources for teachers - especially English teachers and Literacy Coordinators.
 They are from my career as Head of English, Deputy Head and Headteacher.
-These are materials I've developed for courses and conferences over the years.
-They are the most popular pages and include PowerPoint presentations, Word documents, and useful links.
-Some of these things may not make sense if you weren't at the original course.
-They are generally about literacy, school leadership, evaluation, school improvement and behaviour management.
+These are materials I developed for courses and conferences over the years.
+I fear some of the links or software are now dead.
+Sorry.

 Student resources: